 YouTube collects a lot of information on viewers.
 It tracks your location, language, age, gender, what time you’re active on the site, what devices you use, and what channels and videos interest you.

 Use CyberGhost VPN and log out of Google before using YouTube to ensure it can’t track your personal information.

 Dailymotion is the best alternative because it offers the largest collection of videos and number of users after YouTube.
 Vimeo is also a good option if you’re looking for original, quality content.

-You can use CyberGhost VPN to hide your IP address and browse anonymously.
+You can use CyberGhost VPN to hide your IP address and browse with improved privacy.
 This way, Google can’t identify you online or track your data.

 Ensure that you’re not logged into any Google services when watching YouTube.
 If you’re logged in, Google can still monitor your profile activity even if you use a VPN.

 Yes.
 CyberGhost VPN is the best VPN for YouTube you’ll find.

 CyberGhost has dedicated servers for YouTube that guarantee you’ll always be able to watch your favorite videos in HD without buffering.
 It also encrypts your data and protects your digital privacy.
 Contact our 24/7 Customer Support team to help set you up now!